 Secretary of Defense Lloyd J. Austin III, departing the Philippines after bilateral meetings there, referenced the attack July 31: “The safety and protection of our troops is really, really important to me,” Austin said.
 “That’s why you saw us take some measures to protect ourselves here most recently as we took out some UAVs which were about to be launched.
 We have the right to do that and we will continue to do that in order to protect our troops.”

-The target appeared to be a facility used by the Iranian-aligned Kataib Hezbollah group, which is part of Iraq’s Popular Mobilization Forces (PMF).
-The Iraqi government expressed outrage at the attack on the PMF site and said it violated Iraq’s sovereignty.
+The target was a facility south of Baghdad used by the Iranian-aligned Kataib Hezbollah group, which is part of Iraq’s Popular Mobilization Forces (PMF).
+The Iraqi government expressed outrage at the strike on the PMF site and said it violated Iraq’s sovereignty.

 Meanwhile, apparent Israeli attacks on a pair of leaders of U.S.-designated terrorist organizations increased tensions in the region.
 On July 30, Israel attacked and killed a top Hezbollah military leader in Lebanon.
 The political leader of Hamas was killed during a trip to Iran a day later in an operation almost certainly carried out by Israel.